 Director of Jazz Studies

-and flute.
-He has toured throughout the United States and in Europe, South
+JARED SIMS performs on all of the saxophones as well as clarinet and flute.
+He has toured throughout the United States and in Europe, South America, Asia and India.

 Sims earned a doctorate in classical woodwind performance from Boston University.
 His primary research topic was the Italian composer Berio and his Sequenza pieces.
 Other research was done in the areas of Igor Stravinsky, Charles Ives, and American popular music.
 Sims studied jazz and improvisation at the New England Conservatory of Music where he had the opportunity to study with the legendary George Russell and Gunther Schuller, the MacArthur “genius grant” recipient Ran Blake, and jazz powerhouses George Garzone and Jerry Bergonzi.
 Sims earned his undergraduate degree from West Virginia University.

 Currently the Director of Jazz at West Virginia University, Sims is the former Assistant Director of Jazz at University of Rhode Island and has taught previously at the University of New Hampshire, Boston University, and Southern New Hampshire University.